nonunknown/Godot-SheetDB/README.md

 ## Step 3
 * If you take a look at the *addons/sheet_db* folder you will see a file called **database.cfg**
 * api_key = "YOUR_API_KEY_HERE"
-* api_url
+* api_url =
- - go to https://sheet.best/dashboard/sheets click buton view api and copy the url from there
+    * go to https://sheet.best/dashboard/sheets click buton view api and copy the url from there
+* tabs =
-* tabs = here you'll place the tab names from the bottom of your google sheets
+    * here you'll place the tab names from the bottom of your google sheets
- - for issue avoiding use snake_case i.e(leaderboard,level_data,user_data)
+    * for issue avoiding use snake_case i.e(leaderboard,level_data,user_data)

+## Step 4
 * Go to Godot > Project > Project Settings > Plugin > Set SheetDB to Active